-- This module gets you started with the basics of how CSS works, including selectors and properties, writing CSS rules, applying CSS to HTML, how to specify length, color, and other units in CSS, cascade and inheritance, box model basics, and debugging CSS.
+- This module starts with the basics of how CSS works, including selectors and properties, writing CSS rules, applying CSS to HTML, how to specify length, color, and other units in CSS, cascade and inheritance, box model basics, and debugging CSS.

 - Styling text

-- Here we look at text styling fundamentals, including setting font, boldness, and italics, line and letter spacing, and drop shadows and other text features.
-We round off the module by looking at applying custom fonts to your page, and styling lists and links.
+- This module discusses text styling fundamentals, including setting fonts, boldness, italics, line and letter spacing, text drop shadows, and other text properties.
+This module finishes with applying custom fonts to your page, and styling lists and links.

 - Styling boxes

-- Next up, we look at styling boxes, one of the fundamental steps towards laying out a web page.
-In this module we recap the box model then look at controlling box layouts by setting padding, borders and margins, setting custom background colors, images and other features, and fancy features such drop shadows and filters on boxes.
+- This module looks at styling boxes, one of the fundamental steps towards laying out a web page.
+In this module we recap the box model, then look at controlling box layouts by setting margins, borders, and padding, custom background colors, images and other features, and fancy features such as drop shadows and filters on boxes.

 - CSS layout

-- CSS Reference: An exhaustive reference for seasoned Web developers describing every property and concept of CSS.
+- CSS reference: This exhaustive reference for seasoned Web developers describes every property and concept of CSS.